MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 **Cons:**

-- Certain writes will require a broadcast to all nodes.
+- Certain operations will require a broadcast to all nodes.
 - I’m not actually sure if this is possible, but if it is possible then it’s probably complicated and has a large blast radius.